UBC-DSCI/dsci-100/lecture_learning_objectives.md

 * define the term "tidy data"
 * discuss the advantages and disadvantages from storing data in a tidy data format
-* recall and use the following tidyverse functions for their intended data wrangling tasks:
+* recall and use the following tidyverse functions and operators for their intended data wrangling tasks:
     - `select`
     - `filter`
     - `map`